autogluon/autogluon/docs/tutorials/course/algorithm.md

 AutoGluon system includes Searcher, Scheduler and Resource Manager:

 - The Searcher suggests configurations for the next training jobs.
-- Scheduler schedule the training job when the computation resources are available.
+- Scheduler schedules the training job when the computation resources are available.

 In this tutorial, we illustrate how the search algorithm works and compare the performance on a toy experiments.